open-spaced-repetition/fsrs4anki-helper/README.md

 Rescheduling all cards can predict the memory status based on each card's review history and arrange intervals, using the parameters from the Scheduler code.
 These parameters can be personalized with the FSRS Optimizer.

-Note: For cards that have been reviewed multiple times using Anki's default algorithm, rescheduling may give different intervals than the Scheduler because the Scheduler can't access the full review history when running.
+**Note**: For cards that have been reviewed multiple times using Anki's default algorithm, rescheduling may give different intervals than the Scheduler because the Scheduler can't access the full review history when running.
 In this case, the intervals given by rescheduling will be more accurate.
 But after rescheduling once, there will be no difference between the two.

 ![image](https://github.com/open-spaced-repetition/fsrs4anki-helper/assets/32575846/d59f5fef-ebe0-4741-bce6-941e9d6db7cf)